SergeyTeplyakov/Blog/_posts/2019-05-29-Shooting-Yourself-in-the-Foot-with-Concurrent-Use-of-FileStream-Position.md

 ```

-If the file is not yet flushed and the next write operation is called when another thread calls `FileStream.Position` property, then the internal `_pos` field can be changed based on actual file position, effectively loosing one of the rights and corrupting the content of the file!
+If the file is not yet flushed and the next write operation is called when another thread calls `FileStream.Position` property, then the internal `_pos` field can be changed based on actual file position, effectively losing one of the rights and corrupting the content of the file!

-No one should assume that a property is thread-safe unless its clearly stated in the documentation and there are no such claims for any `FileStream` properties.
+No one should assume that a property is thread-safe unless it's clearly stated in the documentation and there are no such claims for any `FileStream` properties.
 On the other hand, when we think about thread unsafety due to concurrent reads of a property we rarely think about such drastic effects like corrupted files.
 [Framework Design Guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/property) taught us to treat properties as smart fields without such drastic side effects like IO operations in a property getter.

 I do understand that the `FileStream` implementation tries its best to protect us, the users, from undesirable errors and inconsistent state.
 But I also believe that such side effects, like potential file corruptions, should be more explicitly documented.

-TLDR; Reading a `FileStream.Position` from another thread during write operations when a stream's underlying `SafeFileHandle` is expose, is extremely dangerous and may cause file corruption.
+TLDR; Reading a `FileStream.Position` from another thread during write operations when a stream's underlying `SafeFileHandle` is exposed, is extremely dangerous and may cause file corruption.

 P.S.
 The issue could happen in full framework as well as in .NET Core.

-It was a very important lesson to me, that even a simple change could have a drastic effect for a distributed system.
+It was a very important lesson for me, that even a simple change could have a drastic effect on a distributed system.
 We've been running a service with concurrent `Position` reads for many years without any issues and a simple change in the code that switched `FileStream` to an "unsafe" mode caused a very strange and hard to understand issues in the system.
-But that was a very useful lesson for me anyways.
+But that was a very useful lesson for me anyway.

 P.S.
 The issue affects both .NET Framework version as well as .NET Core version of `FileStream`.